EricRongkai/EricRongkai.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Pattern Recognition and Intelligent Systems, University of Science and Technology of China (USTC), 2024 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Control Theory and Control Engineering, China University of Mining and Technology - Beijing (CUMTB), 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Electrical Engineering and Automation, China University of Mining and Technology - Beijing (CUMTB), 2012

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2017.6-2020.6: Research Assistant
-  * Github University
+  * State Key Laboratory of Complex Systems Management and Control, Institute of Automation, Chinese Academy of Sciences
   * Duties included: Tagging issues
   * Supervisor: Professor Git

 * Fall 2015: Research Assistant
-  * Github University
+  * State Key Laboratory of Complex Systems Management and Control, Institute of Automation, Chinese Academy of Sciences
-  * Duties included: Merging pull requests
+  * Duties included: Algorithm research of machine learning in the field of exercise and health, software and hardware development of rehabilitation robot system, prototype development of inertial motion capture system, virtual reality software design.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Lina Tong， Professor Liang Peng

 Skills
 ======